MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/item-documents.md

   - "ru-ru"
 ---
 # Item Documents
-[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] includes several documents that you can use to manage your warehouse.
+ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> includes several documents that you can use to manage your warehouse.
 This also includes reports that you must submit for official reporting, such as the Item Report TORG\-29, Items Receipt Act TORG\-1, and Receipt Deviations TORG\-2 reports.

  The following types of documents are useful for managing your warehouse: